MichaelWan128/MMM-micmic-model-/README.md

 # MMM

-This is an active quantitative research sandbox built with AI expert Paul Fraley.
+An active quantitative research sandbox built with AI expert Paul Fraley.

-I am currently on the 6th generation of the project, representing a shift from absolute price forecasting to a sector-focused statistical arbitrage framework.
+**Executive Summary:**

-## Project Core & Goals
+Currently in its 6th generation, this research archive tracks the evolution of a quantitative trading framework as it transitions from absolute directional price forecasting to a cross-sectional, sector-focused statistical arbitrage framework.

-* **Market Neutrality:** Generate statistically significant gains while remaning market neutral.
+**Core Objectives**
-* **Long/Short Execution:** longs and shorts the bullest and bearest K(5) stocks within NDXT.
+Market Neutrality: Generating statistically significant alpha while minimizing systematic market exposure (low portfolio beta) consistently.

 *Note: This is an active personal research archive.
 The current code prioritizes strategy testing and feature iteration over production execution speed.
-ALSO, I didn't clean the code for readibility, sorry for that :(*
+ALSO, I didn't clean the code for readability*

 ## MMM1 - MMM3 (Retired)
 These models used hundreds of columns of technical indicators as input data to predict whether a stock's price movements in a month.
 The top K(5) stocks with the highest and lowest probability of being bull are longed and shorted respectively.
-Iterations between MMM1 to MMM3 were not significant
+Iterations between MMM1 to MMM3 were not significant, moved from long-only to equity long short

 ## MMM4 (Retired)
 This model's input data are very similar to previous MMMs but Labels are more sophisticated.